 From incredible food to local crafts to unbeatable Machu Picchu views, there’s plenty to eat, see and do on your next trip to this very special region of Peru.

 Book an easy flight from Lima

-Be sure to pay with the LATAM Airlines Mastercard or LATAM Airlines World Elite Mastercard to earn bonus miles when you book your flight, and consider redeeming an Upgrade Coupon from your LATAM Airlines World Elite Mastercard for a chance at scoring a seat in Premium Business on your long-haul flight or Premium Economy for the final leg to Cusco, when booking an eligible Plus or Top economy fare.
+Be sure to pay with the LATAM Airlines Mastercard or LATAM Airlines World Elite Mastercard to earn bonus miles when you book your flight, and consider redeeming a Courtesy Segment from your LATAM Airlines World Elite Mastercard for a chance at scoring a seat in Premium Business on your long-haul flight or Premium Economy for the final leg to Cusco, when booking an eligible Plus or Top economy fare.
 Learn more about upgrading your flight right here.

 Hire a driver